-Every year for the past six years, the Foundation has held a competition with architecture, engineering, design and art schools on various topics relating to the environment and innovation.
+Every year, the Foundation holds a competition with architecture, engineering, design and art schools on various topics relating to the environment and innovation.

 These competitions illustrate the Foundation’s commitment to researching future challenges: from a lifestyle respecting the marine environment to alternative housing and energy savings.

 This year’s competition focused on the conception and design of a modular monohull sailboat.